reearth/docs.reearth.io/user-manual/getting-started/environment_ setting.md

 For efficient editing with Re: Earth, a monitor with a resolution of 1000x700 pixels or higher is required.

-As long as the screen of your device supports this resolution, you can use Re: Earth on desktop PCs, laptops, and tablets such as iPad without any problems.
+As long as the screen of your device supports this resolution, you can use Re: Earth on desktop PCs, laptops without any problems.

 Projects created and published with Re: Earth are able to be viewed on iPhone and other smart phone.